Communiacs/coffee-junkie/Readme.md

 Necessary icons and pictures are provided in the `vuejs` folder.

 ### What we expect
 You will find a file `Documentation.md` in both project folders `api` and `vuejs`.
 We would like to be able to understand how you approached the individual steps and how you finally implemented the requirements.
-Please roughly document your steps of implementation here.
+Please roughly document your steps of implementation there.

 If you are satisfied with your results, please create a zip file from the entire project and send it by e-mail to `w.freund@communiacs.de`.
 We are looking forward to your input and a possible personal meeting as a new colleague.